 - a.
 Follow OHSE's general spill response instructions. - b.
 Specific steps for perchloric acid spills: - i.
 Don personal protective equipment nitrile gloves, safety glasses, lab coat and closed toe shoes. - ii.
-Neutralize with a reducing agent such as sodium bisulfite or ferrous sulphate. - iii.
-Slowly apply acid neutralizer (Spill X-A, Sodium carbonate, or equivalent) from the outside of the spill inward. - iv.
-Use pH paper to ensure all of the acid is neutralized.
+Neutralize with as Spill X-A or sodium bicarbonate - iii.
+Slowly apply acid neutralizer from the outside of the spill inward. - iv.
+Use pH paper to ensure all of the acid is neutralized. - v.

-- v.
 Scoop the absorbed neutralized material into an appropriately sized plastic (polyethylene or polypropylene) container. - vi.
-Wipe up any residue with a moist rag or paper towel. - vii.
-Rinse the rag or paper towel in a sink under running water thoroughly to remove any trace of perchloric acid from the rag or paper towel and the sink. - viii.
-Wash all tools and equipment that may be contaminated with perchloric acid to remove any traces of perchloric acid contamination. - ix.
-Collect and label all materials used in the clean-up for disposal through the hazardous waste system indicating the material is "Neutralized perchloric acid spill absorbent and debris". - c.
+Wipe up any residue with a moist spill pad or paper towel. - vii.
+Dispose spill pad or paper towel as hazardous waste with contaminated solid waste - viii.
+Wash all tools and equipment that may be contaminated with perchloric acid to remove any traces of perchloric acid contamination.

+- ix.
+Collect and label all materials used in the clean-up for disposal through the hazardous waste system indicating the material is "Neutralized perchloric acid spill absorbent and debris". - x.
+Adhere a green hazardous waste pick up sticker and submit a request for hazardous waste pick up. - xi.
 Complete a Department Incident & Investigation Report to document and review the spill incident.